 Upgrading a certification signature from SHA1 to SHA256

 The first certification signature is added to a key when it's generated.
-It selfsigns the key creating a binding between it's public key and it's initial User IDs.
+It selfsigns the key creating a binding between its public key and its initial User IDs.
 Revocation certificates also contain a certification signature for verifying the authenticity of the revocation.

 The certification signature is created by hashing the public key and the User ID, and subsequently signing the resulting hash value.
 Ideally the hash value for the combination of public key and User ID should be unique.
-Hash values however are of limited size which implies an information loss – there exist other input values, which produce the same hash value.
+Hash values however are of limited size, which implies an information loss – there exist other input values, which produce the same hash value.
 The consequence of these collisions is that a certification signature asserts authenticity of an unlimited amount of public key - User ID pairs.
 Obviously this is not intended.

-One design criteria for a hash function used for the creation of certification signatures is that these collisions are next to impossible to construct making the abuse of a collision infeasible in practice.
+One design criteria for a hash function used for the creation of certification signatures is that these collisions are next to impossible to construct, making the abuse of a collision infeasible in practice.

 Check for SHA1 signatures in certificates